malgebary/Azure-Route-Server-MicroHack/README.md

 After completing this MicroHack you will:

-- Know how to build Azure Route Server in a Vnet and connect it to an NVA and/or virtual network gateway.
+- Know how to build Azure Route Server in the Vnet and connect it to an NVA and/or virtual network gateway.
-- Understand the new routing capabilities introduced by ARS and how to interpret the route table after deploying the ARS in the Vnet.
+- Explore the new routing capabilities introduced by ARS and how it would simplify routing within Azure and with on-premises.

 # Lab: